 - Damage to the nervous tissue of the spinal cord.

-Also, as the opioid epidemic shows no signs of letting up across the whole of the US, New York has recently (as of July 2018) added medical cannabis as an opioid replacement to its list of qualified uses, which is another positive turn of events for New Yorkers.
+Also, as the opioid epidemic shows no signs of letting up across the whole of the US, New York has recently added medical cannabis as an opioid replacement to its list of qualified uses, which is another positive turn of events for New Yorkers.

-Perhaps the most exciting news of all, however, revolves around the apparent “change of heart” of Governor Andrew Cuomo, who historically has been a marijuana opponent in the state.
-His stance has altered over the last year or so, and it appears he is now opening up to the idea of legalizing marijuana for recreational use.
+Perhaps the most exciting news of all, however, revolves around the apparent “change of heart” of New York politicians, who historically have opposed marijuana use in the state.
+Their stance has altered over the last year or so, and it appears that now they would be open to the idea of legalizing marijuana for recreational use.

-In a recent 74-page report, the Cuomo administration panel suggested that “legalizing and regulating pot would benefit public health, has the potential to generate ‘substantial’ tax revenue for the state, and would lessen disproportionate effects of incarceration and criminalization on minority communities.”
+In a recent 74-page report, in fact a political panel suggested that “legalizing and regulating pot would benefit public health, has the potential to generate ‘substantial’ tax revenue for the state, and would lessen disproportionate effects of incarceration and criminalization on minority communities.”

 This report could change the lives of New York residents, in particular those who have been reprimanded for cannabis use in the past.

-The report suggested that the following rules should apply if weed becomes legal for recreational use:
+The report also suggests the following rules apply, if weed does in fact becomes legal for recreational use:

 - The legal age to buy marijuana should be no lower than 21.